finalnewboutnsi-04-1

 The 1990s: The Tech Boom and Globalization

 The 1990s was a decade of prosperity driven by the dot-com boom, economic expansion, and rapid technological change.
+A work history report is a formal document used by employers or agencies to assess an individual's work experience and career progression.
 Documenting a complete employment history became crucial for showcasing skills and achievements to potential employers during this period of rapid technological change.
 Personal computers, the internet, and mobile phones created entirely new industries.

 Key Job Trends of the 1990s: